FollowTheProcess/msg/README.md

 We all have fancy terminals, utf-8 is everywhere, no one is still using the stock windows command prompt any more... are they? :raised_eyebrow:

-When writing [pytoil] I discovered [ines/wasabi] for this exact purpose and absolutely loved it immediately:
+For python CLIs I discovered [ines/wasabi] for this exact purpose and absolutely loved it immediately:

 * No dependencies outside the python stdlib
 * Configurable if you want but the defaults look great
 * Super easy to use and doesn't get in the way of what your CLI is trying to do

-Then I started learning go and writing some CLIs I kept wishing I had it there too.
+Then I started learning go and writing some CLIs I kept wishing I had it here too.

 So here it is (mostly) :tada: